rppradhan08/natural-language-processing/nlp-apps/LLM based Article Generator/README.md

 Below mentioned are the list of packages and their purpose:

 1. `Streamlit` - Used to build the Web-based Application
-2. `Langchain` - USed to build the LLM-based backend workflow
+2. `Langchain` - Used to build the LLM-based backend workflow
 3. `OpenAI` - SDK to interact with OPENAI based models

 ### Installing